awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

        --output text
    ```

-   Replace `v1.11.2-eksbuild.1 ` in the `update-addon` command with the version returned in the output that you want to add and then run the `update-addon` command\.
+   Replace `v1.11.2-eksbuild.1` in the `update-addon` command with the version returned in the output that you want to add and then run the `update-addon` command\.

 ------

-## Removing the Amazon VPC CNI Amazon EKS add\-on<a name="removing-vpc-cni-eks-add-on"></a>
+## Removing the Amazon VPC CNI plugin for Kubernetes add\-on<a name="removing-vpc-cni-eks-add-on"></a>

 You have two options when removing an Amazon EKS add\-on:
 + **Preserve the add\-on's software on your cluster** – This option removes Amazon EKS management of any settings and the ability for Amazon EKS to notify you of updates and automatically update the Amazon EKS add\-on after you initiate an update, but preserves the add\-on's software on your cluster\.
 This option makes the add\-on a self\-managed add\-on, rather than an Amazon EKS add\-on\.
 There is no downtime for the add\-on\.